autoexecbat-ctf/write-ups/hkcertctf2024/crack-the-pack-2/README.md

 To be able to solve the challenge, I needed to understand what `[-28:-20]` gives us from the `lzma.compress` function.

-From the python documentation, it is creating an xz compressed archive.
+From the Python documentation, it is creating an xz compressed archive.

 I then studied the output of the compressed result `output_1`, according to the xz file format.
 It took me some time reading and interpreting the specification from https://tukaani.org/xz/xz-file-format.txt.